Servings |

 - gradually mix dry into wet over low heat.

-- Raise heat to medium low and stir frequently until > 170°F (77°C) then remove from heat.
+- Raise heat to medium low and stir frequently until > 170°F (77°C).
 Temperature not extremely critical, but don't let it get hotter than a slow simmer.

 - Store in glass, refrigerate and use within 4 weeks.
-Alternatively can with water bath method and use within 1 year.
+Alternatively use the "water bath canning" method and use within 1 year.

 View online at KillerNoms.com/bbqsauce

-Sauce is quite thin, which is ok if that's what you're looking for.
-To thicken to a more traditional bbq sauce consistency, either start with or move to the widest stovetop vessel you have which can hold all of your sauce (for largest surface area), and slowly simmer.
+The Sauce is quite thin, which is ok if that's what you're looking for.
+To thicken to a more traditional bbq sauce consistency, either start with or move to the widest stovetop vessel you have which can hold all of your sauce (for largest surface area), and slowly simmer to reduce.
 Frequently stir/mix to keep the bottom from burning until desired thickness achieved.

-This thickening will reduce your volume enough that you will likely wind up a jar or two shy of the base recipe as calculated above.
-You can accommodate that by either increasing your starting volume 10% or so, or making note of the top of your starting volume in your pot before you thicken.
-When thickened to your liking, add equal amounts of ketchup, molasses and vinegar sufficient to raise it to your starting level.
-Bring back to simmer, simmer for another minute or two, and you're done.
+This thickening will reduce your volume enough that you may wind up a jar or two shy of the base recipe as calculated above.
+You can accommodate that by either increasing your starting volume, or making note of the top of your starting volume in your pot before you thicken.
+When thickened to your liking, add equal amounts of ketchup, molasses and vinegar sufficient to raise it back to your starting level.
+Return to a simmer for another couple of minutes and you're done.

-A quicker alternative to reducing is to whisk in one of various thickening agents such as a white-flour/ice-water slurry (google "how to thicken sauce"), but I prefer to gently sift/mix in Wondra flour until desired result, because Wondra does not require mixing in more liquid, and thickens more quickly.
+A quicker alternative to reducing is to whisk in one of various thickening agents such as a white-flour/ice-water slurry (google "how to thicken sauce"), but I prefer to gently sift/mix in Wondra flour until desired result, because Wondra does not require mixing in more liquid, doesn't introduce a raw flour taste, and thickens more quickly.